mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 If you already have several source files, and are having difficulty adding them, try dragging and dropping them into the Solution Explorer window.

 # Building with Visual Studio
-This will let you build your mod from within Visual Studio, so you don't have to rebuild from within the game, or have your sources in the Mod Sources folder.
+This will let you build your mod from within Visual Studio, so you don't have to rebuild from within the game, or have your sources in the Mod Sources folder

 1. Right click on your mod project in the Solution Explorer and click Properties
 1. Go to the Build Events tab